Working at SACAT

 The Tribunal’s objectives emphasise accessibility, efficiency and fairness and our aim is to provide fair access to justice and excellent service across all our jurisdictions.
 Tribunal members and staff work together to balance needs in a busy and challenging environment, and achieve this aim.

 SACAT provides a motivating and rewarding work environment where performance is recognised and valued.
 When you become part of our team you can enjoy the benefits of a rewarding career in a specialist organisation dedicated to best practice.

 From time to time vacancies arise and will be posted on the 'I work for SA' website of the South Australian Government.

 Associate to the President

 Each year, SACAT will appoint a law graduate as associate to the President of the Tribunal, Justice Judy Hughes.
 Justice Hughes is also a judge of the Supreme Court as well as President of SACAT.

-For a comprehensive list of duties for the associate to the President, please see the attached Job and Person Specification.
+For a comprehensive list of duties for the associate to the President please see attached Job and Person Specification.

-The successful applicant will be admitted as a legal practitioner, or undertaking GDLP or a post-admission course.
+Ideally, an applicant should already be admitted as a legal practitioner and not completing Practical Legal Training or any undergraduate or Post Admission Courses.
 The appointment as an associate will generally be for one year and associates may not undertake other employment (either paid or non-paid) without the permission of the President.
-Appointment will be at the LE1 level for an admitted practitioner.
+Appointment will be at the LE1 level.

 If you are interested in the position of associate, please send a covering letter, curriculum vitae, qualifications and academic record to firstname.lastname@example.org.